Donald Trump Russia Collusion Proof Made More Likely By 'My Testimony,' 2016 Adviser George Papadopoulos Says

 “All I can say is that my testimony might have helped move something towards that, but I have no idea,” Papadopoulos responded.

-Papadopoulos informed Trump and his campaign’s foreign policy chief, now Attorney General, Jeff Sessions, at a March 31, 2016, meeting that he could arrange a face-to-face meeting between Trump and Russian President Vladimir Putin (see Inquisitr coverage).
+Papadopoulos informed Trump and his campaign’s foreign policy chief, now Attorney General, Jeff Sessions, at a March 31, 2016, meeting that he could arrange a face-to-face meeting between Trump and Russian President Vladimir Putin, as the Inquisitr has covered.
 Trump has said that he did not “remember much” about the meeting, and Sessions claimed that he “forgot” about the meeting.

-But on Sunday, Papadopoulos said that the campaign “was fully aware” of his attempted to set up the Trump-Putin meeting, as The Daily Beast reported.
+But on Sunday, Papadopoulos said that the campaign “was fully aware” of his attempt to set up the Trump-Putin meeting, as the Daily Beast reported.

 “I actively sought to leverage my contacts with the professor to host this meeting.
 The campaign was fully aware of what I was doing, including (former Campaign Manager) Corey Lewandowski and (top campaign aide) Sam Clovis,” Papadopoulos said in the interview, an excerpt of which may be viewed below, courtesy of ABC News.